petermarkley/tollerus/README.md

 unicode-bidi: bidi-override;
 ```

 Note: It's important that you change not only the file path to match your TTF file, but also the neography class name `myneography` to match the machine-friendly identifier of your neography.
-HTML will be generated from the `name=""` attribute of the primary script in your XML source, and is expected to match the CSS selector here.
+HTML will be generated using the `name=""` attribute of the primary script in your XML source, and needs to match the CSS selector here.

 ### Step 5: Get it Running